2004 Iraq spring fighting: Baghdad and the Shia south

 The Mahdi Army forces began an offensive in Najaf, Kufa, Kut, and Sadr City on April 4, 2004.
 They began by taking control of public buildings and police stations.
 In Sadr City in Baghdad, Iraqi police were expelled from three stations.
 Members of the newly arrived 1st Cavalry Division and the 759th Military Police Battalion were sent out to retake them.
-Militiamen ambushed the U.S. forces and eight U.S. troops were killed, and 51 more wounded in the bloody battle.
+Militiamen ambushed the U.S. forces, and eight U.S. troops were killed, and 51 more were wounded in the bloody battle.
 U.S. forces subsequently regained control of the police stations after running firefights with Mahdi rebels that killed 35 Mahdi Army militiamen.
 Mahdi Army members still maintained some influence over many of the slum areas of Sadr City, however.
-The fighting was not only in Sadr City, instead, it spread to other parts of Baghdad throughout the month.
+The fighting was not only in Sadr City, but it also spread to other parts of Baghdad throughout the month.
 The highway linking Baghdad with the western province of Anbar was cut by the insurgents and resupplies for Marines in the province could only be delivered by helicopter.

 The militants gained partial control of Karbala after fighting there.
-Other coalition forces came under attack: in Nasiriyah two Italian armored vehicles were destroyed, and British forces came under fire in Amarah and Basra.
+Other coalition forces came under attack: in Nasiriyah, two Italian armored vehicles were destroyed, and British forces came under fire in Amarah and Basra.
 Muqtada al-Sadr militiamen took control of government, police and spiritual sites in Najaf, on April 6, 2004.
 The main coalition base there came under mortar fire.
 Kut was seized on the next day after clashes with Ukrainian troops, mainly on the Tigris River bridge.
 On the same day, Karbala came under full Mahdi Army control.
 Spanish troops killed seven al-Sadr insurgents in several ambushes in south-central Iraq the following week, before being ordered to withdraw by the new-elected Spanish government.